mko3000/cyber_security_base_course_project1/README.md

 https://github.com/mko3000/cyber_security_base_course_project1/blob/0dd72f4c38746e753ecf278141cfb9e6878e8c5f/msgboard/views.py#L78-L79

     ***Fix***\
-Instead of getting the ueser from the url we could get the user from the request.
+Instead of getting the user from the url we could get the user from the request.
 This is much easier to implement and safer. https://github.com/mko3000/cyber_security_base_course_project1/blob/352fff04190c740ecee195ddff985a584e80f412/msgboard/fixed/fixed_views.py#L84

 1. Password length or complexity are not enforced.
+It's easier for the attacker to test for example common passwords and passwords reminding the username.
+Even a random password is possible to crack by cyling trough possible strings if it's short.

     ***Fix***\
 We can use Django's default password validators UserAttributeSimilarityValidator, MinimumLengthValidator, CommonPasswordValidator, and NumericPasswordValidator.
 They check if the password is too similiar to the username, if the password is long enough (default minimum length = 8), if the password is found in a common passwords list and if the password is completely numeric.
 A validate_passwords method implementing these checks was added to views. https://github.com/mko3000/cyber_security_base_course_project1/blob/352fff04190c740ecee195ddff985a584e80f412/msgboard/fixed/fixed_views.py#L16

-1. Permits brute force or other automated attacks.

 ### Flaw 3: Cryptographic failures (A02:2021)